Review score

 MX Player: Video Player & OTT

-Hey folks, let's talk about MX Player, the powerful video player app from MX Media & Entertainment Pte Ltd (now under Amazon influence) that's been a favorite for offline and...
+Hey folks, let's talk about MX Player, the powerful video player app from MX Media & Entertainment Pte Ltd (now under Amazon influence) that's been a favourite for offline and...

 Developer